Remote Education at St. Anne's

-Our mission in St Anne’s is to tailor the curriculum specifically for our children, to plan and delivery to suit the needs of the learners.
+Our mission in St Anne’s is to tailor the curriculum specifically for our children, to plan and deliver to suit the needs of the learners.
 We work hard to continue to create and develop a curriculum that harnesses all of the statutory objectives creating school schemes of work and topics, which are relevant and stimulating to children in the locality they live and teaches them about the wider world, breaking down cultural and physical barriers.